 6. Do not overuse pain medicines

 Ibuprofen is the most common culprit that we overlook.
-It falls under a catergory of meds called NSAIDs (non-steroidal anti-inflammatory drugs) Ibuprofen has several “cousin drugs” that belong into this category such as naproxen.
+It falls under a category of meds called NSAIDs (non-steroidal anti-inflammatory drugs).
+Ibuprofen has several “cousin drugs” that belong into this category such as naproxen.
 Read the name of the pain med you take, look it up and please avoid long term use of NSAIDS.
-It is commonly seen in females who take them for heavy menstrual cycles.
+This class of medications are often used by woman with heavy menstrual periods and those with chronic pain.

 7. Stay hydrated